morisawausa/ProofingTool/README.md

 2. Open a glyphs file.
 The tool will use your currently selected file to generate the proof.

 3. Make sure that you have `exports` setup in your Font Information.

+## Installation

+1. Clone the Proofing Tool repo.
+It’s usually best to clone them into the `Repositories` folder in Glyphs, along the lines of `/Users/yourusername/Library/Application Support/Glyphs 3/Repositories`.

+2. Double-click on the `ProofingTool.glyphsPlugin` file.
+Glyphs App should open up and prompt you to install the plugin.

+3. It will ask you whether you want to copy the plugin or use an Alias.
+Using the Alias option will help you pull any future updates to the tool.

+4. Restart Glyphs

+5. Open a `.glyphs` file and make sure there are instances setup.

+6. Go to `File > Proofing Tool` to start up the tool.

 ### On Setting up Exports
 ⚠️ The tool, by default, will use the `Style Name` field on the exports tab to setup the list of available instances.